Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Extension to the Multi-Target Setting

 \end{ieeeproblem}

-The objective is to maximize a scalar $\tau$ by flipping indicator variables $x_m \in \{0,1\},\; m \in \mathcal{M}$.
+The objective is to maximize a common scalar number $\tau$ over the indicator variables $x_m \in \{0,1\},\; m \in \mathcal{M}$.
 Constraint \eqref{eq_card_det_soc} enforces the cardinality condition, ensuring that exactly $K$ anchors are selected out of the available $\mathcal{M}$.
-For each target $n\in \mathcal{N}$, the perimeter $S_n$ and residual side length $r_n$ are defined in \eqref{eq_S_pq_def_det}–\eqref{eq_soc_norm_det}.
-Auxiliary variables $a_n,b_n$ are introduced in \eqref{eq_ab_def} to symmetrize the problem, while the rotated second-order cone (SOC) constraint \eqref{eq_rotated_soc} ensures that $\sigma_n \le \sqrt{2}\sqrt{S_n^2 - r_n^2}$.
-Constraint \eqref{eq_tau_link} then guarantees that the global objective $\sqrt{2}\tau$ lower bounds all $\sigma_n$ values across the targets ($\forall n\in\mathcal{N}$).
+For each target $n\in \mathcal{N}$, the perimeter $S_n$ and residual side length $r_n$ are defined in \eqref{eq_S_pq_def_det}--\eqref{eq_soc_norm_det}.
+The auxiliary variables in \eqref{eq_ab_def} satisfy